-I used to think that if I was going to be a stay-at-home mom, then I’d better have a super clean home to show for it.
+I used to think if I was going to be a stay-at-home mom, then I’d better have a super clean house to show for it.
+So, I spent my days following cleaning routines, and my daughter spent her days following me around the house.

 Make Your Bed